joliva-ob/onebox-dynamic-pricing/README.md

 ## TODO list
-+ export status and version to /info and /health

 + handle panic errors and recover
 + add endpoint /summaries
 + Link oauth to the server oauth trough eureka register